matloff/TidyverseSkeptic/README.md

 # Recommendations

 In my view, RStudio can easily remedy the problem.
-It can take the following anti-monopolistic actions:
+It can take the following actions to greatly ameliorate the "monopolistic" problems:

 1. Promote the teaching of base-R to beginners, treating the Tidyverse as an advanced topic.
-The book, *R for Everyone: Advanced Analytics and Graphics* (second ed.), by Jared Lander does exactly this!
+The popular book, *R for Everyone: Advanced Analytics and Graphics* (second ed.), by Jared Lander does exactly this!

 2. In the various RStudio Web pages on writing fast R code, give **data.table** equal time.